tangle-network/tangle/README.md

 Tangle standalone node ships with [Webb Relayer](https://github.com/webb-tools/relayer) in the node itself, which is useful to run them together.
 For instructions on how to run Tangle Standalone Node with Webb Relayer, Please refer to [this document](./RELAYER.md).

+<h2 id="relayer"> Run Standalone Node with Light Client</h2>

+Tangle standalone node ships with [Webb Light Client](https://github.com/webb-tools/pallet-eth2-light-client) in the node itself, which is useful to run them together.
+For instructions on how to run Tangle Standalone Node with Webb Light Client, Please refer to [this document](./light-client-configs/LIGHT-CLIENT.md).

 <h2 id="contribute"> Contributing </h2>

 Interested in contributing to the Webb Tangle Network?
 Thank you so much for your interest!
 We are always appreciative for contributions from the open-source community!